oracle/db-sharding/database-sharding-on-oci-marketplace/README.md

         https://github.com/oracle/db-sharding/blob/master/database-sharding-on-oci-marketplace/static-assets/ODS-Listing-page-1.png
       )

-## Pre-Requisites before creating an Oracle Database Sharding instance on OCI marketplace.
+## Pre-Requisites for creating an Oracle Database Sharding instance on OCI marketplace

 As specified in the system requirements section of the Oracle Database Sharding listing, the following pre-requisites are recommended to be checked before deploying sharded database.